DEFINITION OF TERMS

 WSU uses best practices and security measures to protect collected information and other data from unauthorized access and damage.
-In all cases, WSU limits the amount and type of information collected to that necessary to record and tally interview results.
-WSU undertakes to keep all personal information it collects strictly secure and confidential through technology safeguards available through its host servers at Go Daddy Operating Company, LLC.
+It limits the amount and type of information collected to that necessary to record and tally interview results.
+WSU undertakes to keep all personal information strictly secure and confidential through technology safeguards available through its host servers at Go Daddy Operating Company, LLC.

 CHANGES TO THIS POLICY

 WSU reserves the right to change, modify, add, update or remove any portions of this Policy at any time, acting in its sole discretion.
 Changes to this Policy will be posted on OANE and effective immediately upon posting.

 Peter Lichtenberg at email@example.com or by mail to: